 17. Health requirements

-For holidays in the EU / EEA, you should obtain an EHIC (European Health Insurance Card) prior to departure from www.ehic.org.uk.
-An EHIC is not a substitute for travel insurance.
+For holidays in the EU / EEA, you should obtain a GHIC (Global Health Insurance Card) prior to departure from services.nhsbsa.nhs.uk.
+A GHIC is not a substitute for travel insurance.
 Health requirements and recommendations may change, and you must check the up-to-date position in good time before departure.

 It is your responsibility to ensure that all members of your party are in possession of all necessary travel and health documents before departure.
 All costs incurred in obtaining such documentation must be paid by you.
 We regret we cannot accept any liability if you are refused entry onto any transport or into any country due to failure on your part to carry all required documentation.
 If failure to have any necessary travel or other documents results in fines, surcharges or other financial penalty being imposed on us or costs being incurred by us, you will be responsible for reimbursing us accordingly.